adamurban04/portfolio/_posts/2024-11-09-ul-tennis-club.markdown

 **Where We Are Now**

 During the summer holidays, I worked on unclocking our UL Wolves page, which members can use to join the club.
 At the start of the next semester, we participated in a career fair at the UL Sports Arena, which went particularly well.
-By the end of September, 152 students had paid for their memberships, and since then, we’ve added 25 more, bringing our total to 177 active members.
+By the end of September, 152 students had paid for their memberships, and since then, we’ve added more, bringing our total to over 200 active members.
 We currently host two two-hour casual sessions per week.

 ![TC Fair]({{ "/images/tennisclubfair.jpg" | relative_url }})